These Numbers Show Favorable Signs for Itau Unibanco Holding S.A. (ITUB)

 Sponsored

-The stock witnessed a 7.40% gain in the last 1 month and extending the period to 3 months gives it a 27.50%, and is -1.99% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.85% over the week and 3.25% over the month.
+The stock witnessed a 3.61% loss in the last 1 month and extending the period to 3 months gives it a 29.89%, and is 2.58% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.13% over the week and 3.01% over the month.

 Itau Unibanco Holding S.A.
 (ITUB) Analyst Forecasts